houke/color-palette-generator/readme.txt

 Text Domain: cpg
 Domain Path: /languages

-This plugin generates color palettes for your WordPress images and appends them to your images inside your content.
+This plugin generates color palettes for your WordPress images and appends them to your content.

 == Description ==